 The Youth Services Department doctoral psychology internship was awarded initial accreditation by the American Psychological Association (APA), effective November 2016.
 The accreditation extends for a full 7 years.
-The accreditation next site visit will be held in 2023.
+The self-study for re-accreditation is due in September 2023, and the site visit is expected to be held in 2025.